Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

-Learn how to create and and manage read replicas in Neon
+Learn how to create and manage read replicas in Neon

-Read replicas are supported with the Neon paid plans.
-This guide will lead you through the process of creating and managing read replicas.
+Read replicas are supported with all Neon plans.
+This guide steps you through the process of creating and managing read replicas.

-The general methodology of using read replicas to segregate read-only work from your production database operations can be applied to a variety of uses cases, such as:
+The general purpose of read replicas is to segregate read-only work from your production database operations.
+This can be applied to different uses cases, such as:

-• Distributing read requests to achieve higher throughput
+• Horizontal scaling: Distributing read requests across replicas to improve performance and increase throughput

 Regardless of the application, the steps for creating, configuring, and connecting to a read replica are the same.
 You can create one or more read replicas for any branch in your Neon project and configure the vCPU and memory allocated to each.
-Neon's Autoscaling and Autosuspend features are also supported, providing you with control over compute usage.
+Neon's Autoscaling and Scale to Zero features are also supported, providing you with control over read replica compute usage.

 Prerequisites